skochinsky/dynamic-application-loader-host-interface/readme.md

 A daemon and libraries which allow user space applications to install Java applets on DAL FW and communicate with them.

 ## Features
-* Allows multiple client applications to communicate with Intel DAL FW simultaneously.
+* Allows multiple client applications to communicate with Intel DAL firmware simultaneously.
-* Autodetects the FW version and formats messages accordingly.
+* Autodetects the DAL firmware type and formats messages accordingly.
 * Caches previously installed applets for easy reuse.

 ## Dependencies